mpv-player/mpv/DOCS/man/input.rst

     enabled, or after precise seeking).
 Files with imprecise timestamps (such as Matroska) might lead to unstable results.

-``window-scale`` (RW)
+``current-window-scale`` (RW)
     Window size multiplier.
 Setting this will resize the video window to the values contained in ``dwidth`` and ``dheight`` multiplied with the value set with this property.
 Setting ``1`` will resize to original video size (or to be exact, the size the video filters output). ``2`` will set the double size, ``0.5`` halves the size.

-    See ``current-window-scale`` for the value derived from the actual window size.

-    Since mpv 0.31.0, this always returns the previously set value (or the default value), instead of the value implied by the actual window size.
+When reading this property, this returns the scale value calculated from the current window size.
-    Before mpv 0.31.0, this returned what ``current-window-scale`` returns now, after the window was created.

-``current-window-scale``
-    The ``window-scale`` value calculated from the current window size.
-This has the same value as ``window-scale`` if the window size was not changed since setting the option, and the window size was not restricted in other ways.
-The property is unavailable if no video is active.
+    The similarly named ``window-scale`` option behaves like a typical mpv option.
+It does not pay attention to realtime window changes and only updates if the user changes its value.
+In most cases, you probably want to set ``current-window-scale`` directly.

+    ``current-window-scale`` is unavailable if no video is active.

 ``focused``
     Whether the window has focus.
 Might not be supported by all VOs.